vsharha/WordsFrequency-POS/readme.md

 ### Optional to avoid ratelimiting

-Fet your GitHub api and add a `.env` file in the root directory with the variable "GITHUB_TOKEN".
+Get your GitHub api and add a `.env` file in the root directory with the variable "GITHUB_TOKEN".

 ## Generating custom datasets